8 Hacks on How to Keep Clothes Smelling Fresh in Closet

 3. Use Natural Deodorizers and Scent Enhancers

-3. Seal the sachet and place it in your closet
+• Seal and place it inside your wardrobe closet

 4. Incorporate Cedar Products in Your Closet